Here is a little tour of my shop.

 Adjacent to the sanding stations are the router table and drill press.
 The router table doubles as a secondary outfeed table for the table saw, as well as an assembly table.
 It’s about 3/4″ lower than the table saw outfeed table, and it catches stock or sheet goods 8′ or longer nicely so I can push it all the way clear of the fence.

 The router is a Porter Cable 7518 mounted to an Incra Mast-R-Lift plate, set in a Benchdog 32″x24″ cast iron table.
 A Rockler Dust Bucket handles dust collection.
 This setup has worked really well.
 The router has lived up to its reputation for power and quality, and the dust collection is very effective.
+The table also houses a chest of drawers and sandpaper storage rack.

 I used two pieces of angle iron, set in grooved wood supports under each side of the cast iron table.
 Bolts underneath the table pass through t-nuts in the wood supports under the angle irons at each corner, allowing fine adjustment of the cast iron table relative to the black melamine table top.
 This design works well, and represents the last time I ever created a manual drawing for anything I have made.
 After that, I moved to SketchUp and I have never looked back.
 My last set of hand drawn plans is taped to the wall as a memento.